Can big fashion brands be eco-friendly and sustainable?

 What about the brands we see in the boutiques and outlets in Milan?

-Fast and Slow fashion
+Fast and Slow Fashion

 Customers are becoming more aware and mindful about what they buy, and they are using their voices to make a positive impact on the people involved in the production of clothing and other products.